Amy’s Spaghetti Sauce

 Mix the spices in a small bowl.

 Place the cauliflower florets and carrot pieces on a large baking sheet covered with parchment paper.
-Drizzle generously with olive oil.
+Drizzle or spritz generously with olive oil.
 Sprinkle half of the spice mixture over the veggies, then toss.

 Bake for 20 minutes.
 Remove from heat and set aside.
 (Turn the oven off.)